msickpaler/react-typescript-tailwind-webpack-template/README.md

    ```sh
    npm start
    ```
-4. find all `react-typescript-tailwind-webpack-template` and replace
+4. find all `react-typescript-tailwind-webpack-template` and replace with any name you like.